Whole Spice-crusted Moroccan Chicken

 Preheat oven to 375° F.

-Place the chicken in a roasting pan and roast for about 1 hour or until the internal temperature is 165° F.
+Place the chicken in a roasting pan and roast for about 1 hour, until the internal temperature is 165° F.

-Allow it to rest for 15 minutes and carve.
-Serve with the Pomegranate Plum Reduction Sauce on the side.
+Rest for 15 minutes and carve.
+Serve with Pomegranate Plum Reduction Sauce on the side, if desired.

 You may purchase the spices already ground, but it is so much more aromatic to grind your own!